akka/akka-persistence-cassandra/docs/src/main/paradox/session.md

 @@@

-Alpakka Cassandra offers an @extref:[Akka Streams](akka:/streams/index.html) API on top of a wrapper of the `CqlSession` from the @extref:[Datastax Java Driver](java-driver:) version 4.0+.
-The @extref:[driver configuration](java-driver:/manual/core/configuration/#quick-overview) is provided in the same config format as Akka uses.
+Alpakka Cassandra offers an @extref:[Akka Streams](akka:/streams/index.html) API on top of a @javadoc[CqlSession](com.datastax.oss.driver.api.core.CqlSession) from the @extref:[Datastax Java Driver](java-driver:) version 4.0+.
+The @ref:[driver configuration](#custom-session-creation) is provided in the same config format as Akka uses and can be placed in the same `application.conf` as your Akka settings.

 @@project-info{ projectId="core" }